nvmwill/nexmo-developer/_blog/blogposts/en/updating-an-old-project-part-1.md

 The first thing to do is to try and understand what the code you've inherited does, and how it's organised.

-Start by speaking to anyone with knowledge on the project and reading any documentation that's available.
+Start by speaking to anyone with knowledge of the project and reading any available documentation.
 In my case, there was a readme in the repo which served as my starting point.
 It provided a good snapshot of the state of the code when it was last updated.

 [Image of readme](blog_images/readme.png)